 The white tunic/top, white lab coat, and navy-colored pants may be ordered from any of the following uniform suppliers.
 The uniform suppliers' contact information is provided in the Nursing Student Uniform Guide on the nursing webpage.
-Students may purchase their uniform from another supplier, provided that the items/styles are the same.
+Students may buy their uniform from another supplier if the items/styles are the same.